boostorg/redis/README.md

   now.
 The reason for this change is that having them built-in doesn't offer enough the flexibility that is need for boost users.

+* Removes healthy checks and idle timeout.
+This functionality must now be implemented by users, the examples show how to do it.
+This is part of making Aedis useful to a larger audience and suitable for the Boost review process.

 ### v1.2.0

 * `aedis::adapt` supports now tuples created with `std::tie`.